open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

               password: <YOUR-PASSWORD>
 ```

-More information on the topic can be seen using the OCM CLI command `ocm credential-handling`.
+More information on the topic can be seen using the OCM CLI help topic command `ocm credential-handling`.

 ## Create a component version